MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/enrollmentstatustracking-csp.md

 Scope is dynamic.
 Supported operations are Get, Add, Delete, and Replace.

 Value type is boolean.
 Expected values are as follows:

-- false — Indicates that the policy provider is not registered for app provisioning.
+- false—Indicates that the policy provider isn't registered for app provisioning.
 This is the default.
-- true — Indicates that the policy provider is registered for app provisioning.
+- true—Indicates that the policy provider is registered for app provisioning.

 <a href="" id="enrollmentstatustracking-setup"></a>**EnrollmentStatusTracking/Setup**
 Required.
 This node is supported in both user context and device context.